sully-vian/thunderbird-translate/README.md

 ## Setting up

 Just download the add-on, Thunderbird will take care of the installation.
-Then, you can get one [here](https://aistudio.google.com/apikey) for free.
+If you don't have an API key yet, you can get one for **free** at [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).

 ## Privacy / Data sent